Brandon Lowe Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

+- The Red Sox pitching staff is 12th in the league with a collective nine strikeouts per nine innings.

-- The Red Sox's 4.89 team ERA ranks 21st across all league pitching staffs.
+- The Red Sox have the 16th-ranked team ERA among all MLB pitching staffs (4.55).

-- Red Sox pitchers combine to surrender 14 total home runs at a clip of 1.6 per game (to rank 23rd in baseball).
+- The Red Sox rank 22nd in baseball in home runs allowed (15 total, 1.5 per game).

-- The Red Sox will look to Pivetta (0-1) in his second start this season.
+- Whitlock gets the call to start for the Red Sox, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.